14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 There are many trends happening at the moment.
 It was great to gain more clarity about these technologies and how they will impact us humans going forward.

-We would like to discuss some of these trends in this article:
+We would like to discuss some of the trends in this article:

 * Conversational UIs
 * The Physical Web